 The alarm had gone off a little too early for a Saturday morning.
 It was a cold but sunny morning as we cycled to New Spitalfields Market for some research on a little project we’ve been looking at.
-Having taken a look around and cycled back towards home we decided we had earned some brunch & it was time to check out Mae & Harvey on Roman Road.
+Having cycled back towards home we decided we had earned some brunch & it was time to head to our favourite East London brunch spot- Mae & Harvey on Roman Road.

 The inside is effortlessly cool.
 Small but perfectly formed.
 Bar stools line a tiled area, behind which the team prepare the tastiest food, the smoothest of coffees and the coolest of juices, and there are other small tables to sit and take it all in.
 Starting with Juices, Natasha has built an Instagram worthy cafe, serving Instagram worthy food and drinks, at unassuming prices.